StackVista/stackstate-docs/develop/developer-guides/synchronizations_and_templated_files.md

 ## How to get a templated file for your StackPack

 Preparing a templated file is a process that requires some configuration of StackState.
-To get the above file in a structure that can be used to create a StackPack, follow the below route:
+To get the above file in the structure required to create a StackPack, follow the below route:

 ### 1. Prepare a check in StackState Agent